 During a typical grooming workday, you'll see at least two stressors rear their ugly little heads.
-First, you'll be giving baths and haircuts to different types of dogs.
+First, you'll be giving baths and haircuts to very different animals.
 The lab and boxer owners will probably be happy to have their dogs clean, so they'll be easy to please.

-If a freshly groomed cat has an accident on the table, guess who mops up both the table and the dog?
+If a freshly groomed cat has an accident on the table, guess who mops up both the table and the kitty?
 All these delays add up, sort of like a snowball crashing down a hill.
 At the end of the day, you'll have to tell the owner(s) why Fido isn't ready yet.
 Take a deep breath, squeeze your stress ball, and get ready to face the music.